-The fuel filter is located near the engine cover latch on the boat side.
+The fuel filter is located under the engine cover between the fuel coupling and the fuel pump.

 Water or sediment accumulation in the filter can cause loss of power or hard starting.
 To prevent engine malfunction, inspect the filter and replace when necessary.